What is a Tile Roof?

 Cost of a Tile Roof

 Tile roofs have the lowest life cycle cost of any other roofing material.
 While many other roofing options require full replacement in a relatively short period of time, concrete and clay tile roofs are a permanent solution and are intended to last the life of the structure it protects.
+And they’re fairly affordable, too.
+For instance, concrete tiles typically range between $1.50 to $5.50 per square foot, where as you can usually get a clay tile roof for around $2.50 to $5.00, depending on your area.
 In terms of maintenance, you won’t incur costs related to mold, stains, or color loss.
 You may also want to investigate the possibility of earning state or federal tax credits for upgrading to an energy efficient tile roof.

 Eco-Friendly and Energy Efficient Tile Roofs